nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - No battery back-up

 ## Full components
-- Cost: Approximately $10.01 per board on JLCPCB (in quantities of 10) + ~$0.50 for a USB micro-B connector
+- Cost: Approximately $3.85 per board on JLCPCB (in quantities of 10) + the cost of the MCU + $1 for a USB mini-B connector
+  - $10.01 per board to use the STM32F103C8T6
   - $5.80 per board to use the STM32L151C8T6 instead of the STM32F103
   - $7.02 per board to use the STM32F302CBT6 instead of the STM32F103
 - Includes all but one of the components on the breakout board: